7 Advantages of Visiting Cape Town in the Winter

 Honestly?
 Not that bad.

-The coldest month is July, when temperatures average between 11 and 22 degrees Celsius, so you do still get some pretty nice days!
-And yes, it does rain more often during the winter, but if you’re visiting for a few weeks it’s highly unlikely that it’s going to rain every single day.
-In winter, it rains about 10 days per month.
+The coldest month is July, when temperatures average between 11 and 22 degrees Celsius, so you do still get some pretty nice days.
+And yes, it does rain more often during the winter, but not all the time.
+Plus, there are plenty of indoor activities to enjoy!

-During the middle of winter, the sunset is around 6 pm, compared to 8 pm in the summer months.
-It does get light pretty late though, at around 8 am, since there’s no daylight savings time.
+During the middle of winter, the sunset is around 6 pm, compared to 8 pm in the summer.

 The Advantages of Visiting Cape Town During Winter